Cop hurt as bus ploughs through police box

 The incident occurred around 11:00am, said M Elis Mahmud, sub-inspector of Shahbagh Police Station.

-Police said the speeding bus rammed into the police box.
-The bus driver then fled the scene, abandoning the vehicle.
+Police said after the speeding bus rammed into the police box, its driver fled the scene abandoning the vehicle.

 Md Rezwan, sub-inspector of the Public Order Management of Dhaka Metropolitan Police (DMP), suffered injuries on his face and was admitted to Central Police Hospital in Rajarbagh.